mddanish00/mui-image-alter/README.md

 - Add component (only works for `img` and `img`-derived HTML element) and sx prop from official MUI.

-- Height and width prop forwarded to root `img` element instead of using CSS to set height and width.
+- Height and width prop forwarded to the component root element instead of using CSS to set height and width.

 ## Simple Q & A